 #F0867F — #80B3E0 — #FCD5D4 — #F8BB23

 Orange can also give retro vibes.
 In this Snazzy 90’s Styled Website for Normal Now by Andrey, it interacts well with lighter orange and black for a web design concept.
-Pure orange in combination of purple, sunny yellow and dark purple, or even teal, gives more psychadelic feel.
+Pure orange in a combination of purple, sunny yellow, and dark purple, or even teal, gives a more psychedelic feel.

 Burnt Sienna + Casablanca + Bunker

 Tango + Wisteria + Fuel Yellow + Valhalla

 #E67326 — #A66BAD — #ECB224 — #201B4F

 For more attention-grabbing and intense effects, vibrant shades of orange and blue can’t get unnoticed.
 In this minimalistic illustration by Benoit Drigny, the energy is really powerful.
 Surely, the intense heat of orange can be calmed with the use of greys, as you can see in the other example by tubik.arts, named Orange Vibes.

 #F26522 — #6982C0 — #3A2A7A

 11. Violet Combinations

 And we’ve arrived at the last color- violet for our good color combinations collection.
 Let’s start with a logo and identity design for Slickfish by the graphic designer Broklin Onjei.
 Here violet is in a darker shade and combines with white, dragonfruit, and sky blue.
 The created contrast is amazing and looks very modern.
 The other design, by Vect+, uses different shades of the same violet and even a gradient.
 The result is a very professionally-looking icon.